logdog/Qwister/README.md

 ### Remembers favorite settings
 Allows you to customize default settings like gameplay mode and seconds between turns.
 ### Features Morgan Freeman's head as the spinner
-Like seriously, how could you not love seeing Morgan Freeman's head spin as he sooths you with his calming voice!
+Like seriously, how could you not love seeing Morgan Freeman's head spin as he sooths you with his calming voice?!